 "What do you do when a member of your team refuses to complete their share of the work?"

 "Tell me about a time that you have gone above and beyond the call of duty."

-S.T.A.R is an acronym for the four steps of the method, and you can use each one to answer behavioural interview questions.
-Using all four levels, you can create a comprehensive answer to any question.
+S.T.A.R is an acronym for the four steps of the star method of answering questions, and you can use each one to answer behavioural interview questions.
+Using all four levels, you can create comprehensive answers.

 Set out the context within which you did your job or faced a challenge in your work situation.
 For example, you may have had a conflict with a co-worker or working on a group project.
 This is an example of a condition that can be given from work experience, a volunteer role or other relevant event.
 Just remember to be as specific as possible.

 The next step is to describe what your responsibility was in the situation.
 Maybe you led a group in a particular task, completed a piece of work that was vital to a more significant project on a tight deadline or resolved a conflict with a co-worker.